Learn how to paint wood furniture like a professional with these simple painting tips.

 5. Time to paint

 Yes, we’ve finally arrived at the most important step!
-Before you get all excited and start painting, it’s crucial to understand the differences between a paintbrush and a paint roller.
+Before you get all excited and start painting, it’s crucial to understand the differences between brushes and roller.

 For paintbrush: Best for smaller and detailed areas like trims, corners and crown moulding.
 Dip the bristle a quarter into the paint before transferring it to the wood.
-Remember to always keep a wet edge to prevent a lap mark.
+Remember to be careful when painting the trim and always keep a wet edge to prevent a lap mark.
 Finish painting the first coat before moving on to the second coat.

 6. Apply the second coat